Director of Graduate Studies

 To the Intellectual Property Law LLM: Scalia Law accepts applications from lawyers and other IP professionals (such as trainees and patent agents) who may not have a law degree but have completed a bachelors level degree and have at least four years of professional experience working with intellectual property law.

-To the U.S. Law LLM: Applicants must possess a first degree in law from a law school outside the United States.
+To the LLM in U.S. Law: Applicants must possess a first degree in law from a law school outside the United States.

 English Proficiency: All applicants who are non-native English speakers must score a minimum of 90 on the TOEFL (iBT) test or 6.5 on the IELTS.